MicroFocus/ColorYourData/generators/node/README.md

 ## config file for OBM sample dasboard
 ### Running
-User can download the executable files for Windows, Linux and MacOS from the repository.
+User can download the data generator executable files for Windows, Linux and MacOS from the repository.
 <pre>
 basicGenerator -f obmConfig.json
 </pre>